-Things you should know
+Things you should know.

 Westpac Institutional Bank is a division of Westpac Banking Corporation ABN 33 007 457 141 ('Westpac').
-This information is correct at 1 July 2016.

-Disclaimer
+Disclaimer.

-This material contains general commentary, research, and market colour.
+This material contains general commentary, and market colour.
 The material does not constitute investment advice.
-The material may contain investment recommendations, including information recommending an investment strategy.
-Reasonable steps have been taken to ensure that the material is presented in a clear, accurate and objective manner.
 Certain types of transactions, including those involving futures, options and high yield securities give rise to substantial risk and are not suitable for all investors.
 We recommend that you seek your own independent legal or financial advice before proceeding with any investment decision.
 This information has been prepared without taking account of your objectives, financial situation or needs.
 This material may contain material provided by third parties.
 While such material is published with the necessary permission none of Westpac or its related entities accepts any responsibility for the accuracy or completeness of any such material.
 Although we have made every effort to ensure the information is free from error, none of Westpac or its related entities warrants the accuracy, adequacy or completeness of the information, or otherwise endorses it in any way.
 Except where contrary to law, Westpac and its related entities intend by this notice to exclude liability for the information.
 The information is subject to change without notice and none of Westpac or its related entities is under any obligation to update the information or correct any inaccuracy which may become apparent at a later date.
-The information contained in this material does not constitute an offer, a solicitation of an offer. or an inducement to subscribe for, purchase or sell any financial instrument or to enter a legally binding contract.
+The information contained in this material does not constitute an offer, a solicitation of an offer, or an inducement to subscribe for, purchase or sell any financial instrument or to enter a legally binding contract.
 Past performance is not a reliable indicator of future performance.
 Whilst every effort has been taken to ensure that the assumptions on which the forecasts are based are reasonable, the forecasts may be affected by incorrect assumptions or by known or unknown risks and uncertainties.
 The ultimate outcomes may differ substantially from these forecasts.

-Country disclosures
+Country disclosures.